conterra/mapapps-related-tables/src/main/js/bundles/dn_relatedtables/README.md

 }
 ```

 Filter properties affect only the relational data.
-These do not have to be configured if you define your own templates via the relatedRecordTemplates property.
+These do not have to be configured if you define your own templates via the relationshipTemplates property.

 | Property             | Type    | Possible Values                                              | Default    | Description                                                                                                                                                       |
 | -------------------- | ------- | ------------------------------------------------------------ | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |